Crain’s Chicago Business

 Tags: Funding: Federal

-Organizations mentioned/involved: LAF (Chicago), Legal Services Corporation (LSC), Land of Lincoln Legal Assistance Foundation (LOLLAF) (Illinois), Prairie State Legal Services (northern Illinois)
+Organizations mentioned/involved: Legal Aid Chicago, Legal Services Corporation (LSC), Land of Lincoln Legal Assistance Foundation (LOLLAF) (Illinois), Prairie State Legal Services (northern Illinois)

 What does Legal Services Corporation do, for people who may not have ever heard of it?